Types of Wood Finishes Used for Woodturning

 Danish oil, which I mix, is used on hollow forms, cremation urns, and some decorative bowls for a satin finish.
 Danish oil is easy to apply, provides good protection, and does not require as many coats as lacquered hollows.
 Additionally, I also use automotive wax for ultra-gloss items or paste wax (Mylands) for semi-gloss and satin pieces for additional protection.

 Unlike turned work, I do use stains for furniture pieces occasionally.
 I typically use an oil-based stain, or analine dye (both water and alcohol soluble dyes) to bring extra color to the piece.
-Except for custom orders, where the customer has specified the color, my preference is to use a colorant tone similar to the natural wood tones of the piece.
+Except for custom orders, where the customer has specified the color, my preference is to use a colorant tone similar to the natural wood tones of the piece if at all.
 I like to let the natural color and patina develop in a piece of furniture.

 I use coloration to even out tonal variations in the wood.
 Additionally, furniture is often made of boards from different trees often with different tones.
 Coloration helps even out those variations across the whole piece.